andre-brandao/pyprland/monitors.md

 Default to `false`.
 When set to `true`, performs a full "relayout" when a monitor is plugged instead of trying to minimize changes to apply.

-# Known limitations

-`relayout` isn't reliable with more than 2 monitors